-Vatican treasurer faces Australian court
+Vatican treasurer George Pell faces Australian court

 - Cardinal George Pell was born on June 8, 1941, in Ballarat, Australia.

 - He was ordained in 1966.
-Twenty-one years later, he was elected titular Bishop of Scala and Auxiliary Bishop of the Archdiocese of Melbourne, and received episcopal ordination on 21 May 1987.
+Twenty-one years later, he was elected titular bishop of Scala and auxiliary bishop of the Archdiocese of Melbourne, and received Episcopal ordination in May 1987.

-- Pope John Paul II named him the Archbishop of Melbourne in 1996, a position he held until 2001, when he was named the Archbishop of Sydney
+- Pope John Paul II named him the archbishop of Melbourne in 1996, a position he held until 2001, when he was named the archbishop of Sydney.

-- In April 2013 , Pope Francis named him one of eight cardinals tasked with studying reform in the Catholic Church
+- In April 2013 , Pope Francis named him one of eight cardinals tasked with studying reform in the Catholic Church.

 Source: Holy See Press Office